lgbrownjr/ser2bt-bridge/README.md

 ###### We're Done!
 If everything went as planned, your raspberry pi zero should be acting like a serial to bluetooth bridge, allowing you to connect to a switches console port via bluetooth from your computer.
 - Now, reboot your raspberry pi zero.
 - After the raspberry pi has rebooted, use your PC/laptop to pair with it.
-The Pi should advertise that it supports serial communications, so you'll be able to associate it with your PC/laptops com/ttyUSBx/ttyACMx ports.
+The Pi should advertise that it supports serial communications, so you'll be able to associate it with your PC's com/ttyUSBx/ttyACMx ports.
-- Once that's done, go ahead and open your favorite terminal program, and pint it to the com/ttyUSBx/tty/ACMx port, and set it up to connect at 9600 bps, n/8/1, xterm.
+- Once that's done, go ahead and open your favorite terminal program, and point it to the com/ttyUSBx/tty/ACMx port, and set it up to connect at 9600 bps, n/8/1, xterm.
 ### Installation of *ups-lite* & *waveshare e-ink screen*:
-The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easiliy tell the status of the bridge (Pi) without having to login to check.
+The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easily tell the status of the bridge (Pi) without having to login to check.
-#### Psrts needed for this phase:
+#### Parts needed for this phase:
 - For battery backup, attach a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
 - For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.
 #### Installation:
+Coming soon:
+## Known Bugs:
+- With respect to full installation, I can't get the services to load in a manner where the e-paper screen does not wake up soon enough in the boot sequence.
+In face, What I have done seems to have slowed down the booting of the pi.
+Stability, or functionality is not impacted, its just that it takes 40 seconds for the pi to completely boot - and start the status screen.
+## Improvements:
+- Build an installation script to automate most of the installation steps.
+- Update the scripts to support USB micro to multiple serial ports to support connectivity to more than one switch at a time.
+- I'm not sure if this even doable, but attempt to allow multiple concurrent bluetooth connections, esxpecially if the item listed above is completed.
+- Continue testing *Overlay FS* as a means to protect the SD cards from corruption.

+Again, will be constantly updating the documentation, so check back for more.